What is the balanced equation for the reaction between acetylsalicylic acid and sodium hydroxide?

 Incoming search terms:

-- balanced equation for aspirin and sodium hydroxide
+- balanced equation for acetylsalicylic acid and sodium hydroxide

 - aspirin naoh balanced equation